 If you did not have a vaginal ultrasound scan performed at your initial consultation, this will be carried out during this visit.

 There are two types of IVF cycle; long or short protocol.
-Most patients will do long protocol IVF.
 The short protocol or antagonist cycles are often suggested for patients who have Polycystic ovarian syndrome, as this is used to reduce the risk of ovarian hyperstimulation, a recognised side effect of IVF.
 In short protocol cycles, the drugs to stimulate the ovaries start on day 2 of the period and there is no down regulation phase.

 Your treatment will usually start on Day 1 of your period when you will need to call or email the clinic.
 We will then instruct you to start the treatment plan as explained in your Nurse Planning appointment.